pkirkaas/ClassC/ReadMe.md

 Syntactically, ClassC is somewhere between Java & C++, with multiple inheritance.

 It is a compiled language - using LEX & YACC to first compile to "C", then whatever C compiler you have to compile down to machine code.
+It was subsequently adapted as a backbone to a NATO defense project, but I'm not allowed to release that version.

 ClassC is not maintained, but is a useful reference for building tokenizers and compilers, and how to abstract classes/objects in a computer language.